practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 Sequences are an interface for logical lists, which can be lazy.
 "Lazy" means that a sequence of values are not evaluated until accessed.

+The `range` function generates an 'infinite' series of numbers, e.g. `(range) ; => (0 1 2 3 4 ...)`

-A lazy sequence enables the use of large or even an infinite series, like so:
+Lazily evaluating a sequence enables the use of large or even an infinite series without consuming all the computer memory, like so:

 !!!
 EXAMPLE "Lazy sequences"
     ```clojure
-    (range) ; => (0 1 2 3 4 ...) - an infinite series
     (take 4 (range)) ;  (0 1 2 3) - lazyily evaluate range and stop when enough values are taken
     ```